 Mini Family Reunion this Past Weekend with a New-found Cousin

-Recently about a couple of weeks ago We found out we had a long lost first cousin.
+Recently about a couple of weeks ago we found out we had a long lost first cousin.
 We didn’t even know about her although she had heard a little about us existing.
-But there was a big piece of the puzzle missing, to be found very recently by sheer accident or coincidence, whatever you might call it.
+But there was a big piece of the puzzle missing.
+It was found out very recently by sheer accident or coincidence, whatever you might call it.

-Anyway we had a mini reunion over my sister’s house in Eastvale, CA, some 30 or so miles from my location.
-We heard the highly unusual story of how she learned about us and later found out the details, or enough details to contact us.
+Anyway we had a mini reunion over my sister’s house in Eastvale, CA. It’s about 30 or so miles from my location.
+We heard the highly unusual story of how she learned about us.
+Later we found out the details, or enough details to contact us.
 Then two weeks later, this past weekend she flew from Washington State down here to Southern California to visit us.

 All this was kind of on the heels of a few years ago we also found out about two more missing relatives.
 It was two sisters which were first cousins that we had.
 However, in that case we had heard of them, but didn’t know where they lived or their names.